vgnshiyer/CS-Handbook/DevOps/Kubernetes/Readme.md

 ##### What is Kube-dns?
 kube-dns, also known as CoreDNS, is a DNS-based service discovery and name resolution component used in a Kubernetes clusters.
 It's responsible for managing the DNS (Domain Name System) resolution of domain names within the cluster.

+##### Statefulset vs Deployment?
+StatefulSet and Deployment are both controllers in Kubernetes that manage the deployment and scaling of pods, but they are designed for different use cases and have different behaviors.

+Deployment:

+Deployment is the most common controller used in Kubernetes for managing stateless applications.
+It ensures that a specified number of replicas of a pod are running at all times, and it allows for scaling, rolling updates, and rollbacks.
+It provides declarative updates to applications, meaning you describe the desired state, and Kubernetes takes care of updating the actual state.
+The pod replicas in a Deployment are typically interchangeable and can be scaled up or down without impacting the application's behavior.
+It's suitable for stateless applications, where each pod is identical and can be replaced without causing data loss or disruptions.
+StatefulSet:

+StatefulSet is designed for managing stateful applications that require stable, unique network identities and stable storage.
+It maintains a sticky identity for each pod, even during rescheduling or scaling events.
+The pods are created in a predictable order and have stable hostnames.
+It's commonly used for databases, distributed file systems, and other applications that require unique identities and persistent storage.
+Unlike Deployment, scaling up or down in a StatefulSet can involve more complexity due to the need to handle unique identities and data persistence.
+It's suited for applications that need to maintain some level of state and cannot be treated as interchangeable replicas.
+In summary, use Deployment for stateless applications where pod replicas are interchangeable, and use StatefulSet for stateful applications that require stable identities and persistent storage.
+While both controllers manage pod deployment and scaling, their distinct behaviors cater to different application requirements.